FLYERS @ STARS: GAME PREVIEW

 However, Lehtonen has never had much success against the Flyers in his career.
 He is winless for his career in games against Philly, although most of the losses came during his early years with the Atlanta Thrashers.
 Last year, Ruff started the backup goaltender in both games against the Flyers.
 Even so, Lehtonen is eminently capable of shutting down any team in the NHL.

-Dallas’ main weakness on the roster is the same as the Flyers: a suspect blueline mix that lacks a true number one defenseman and has players forced to play more minutes than they would on clubs with superior top-end defensemen.
+Dallas’ mean weakness on the roster is the same as the Flyers: a suspect blueline mix that lacks a true number one defenseman and has players forced to play more minutes than they would on clubs with superior top-end defensemen.
 However, the composition of the Stars’ defense corps is a bit different than Philly’s.

 Brenden Dillon is one of the NHL’s more underrated young defensemen, bringing both a physical element and some puck-moving ability along with a take-charge attitude.
 Trevor Daley and Goligoski are both undersized but bring outstanding mobility.
 Daley is a solid two-way player while Goligoski is a potent (if somewhat streaky) offensive performer.
 Neither have a physical side to their games.